sooochy/task-management-system/README.md

 # Task Management System [TMS] - Backend

-An application that will make life easier for students and teachers.
+An extensive application that will make life easier for students and teachers.

 ## Demo